wp-plugins/rs-head-cleaner/readme.txt

 == Changelog ==

+Version 1.1.0.1, *released 04/04/14*
+* Minor code improvements.

+Version 1.1.0.0, *released 03/26/14*
-Version 1.1.0.0, released 03/26/14 - Added feature to remove version numbers from CSS and JS links in the HEAD.
+* Added feature to remove version numbers from CSS and JS links in the HEAD.

 == Frequently Asked Questions ==